 Much like baking a beautiful cake, there is a tendency to look at the finished product and think about the beauty of the finished product and ignore the science behind what happened in the oven.
 I often hear my fellow lavender farmers and distillers refer to essential oil distillation as an art.
-While there is some creativity involved in the process, distillation must fall within certain parameters to get an ideal product, this is why I would argue it is more of a science.
-Also the distiller has little control over the chemical process inside the pot once distillation has started, but knowing the science is half the battle so here we go.
+While there is some creativity involved in the process, distillation must fall within certain parameters to get an ideal product.
+This is why I would argue distillation is more of a science.
+Also the distiller has little control over the chemical processes inside the pot once distillation has started.
+Thus knowing the science is half the battle!
+So, here we go.

 Lavender essential oil distillation happens through a process called steam distillation or sometimes wet steam distillation.
-Either way the process is pretty much the same.
-You take a pot or kettle and you put a steam tray an inch or two above the bottom of the kettle (depending on the size of the still), and you fill the kettle with water up to the steam tray line.
-Below is a picture of our steam tray sitting outside our kettle.
-We sit our steam tray on 1 inch pieces of copper pipe.
+Either way the process is very similar.
+First, take a pot or kettle and you put a steam tray an inch or two above the bottom of the kettle (depending on the size of the still this could be many inches on a larger still).
+For our 60L still we sit our steam tray on 1 inch pieces of copper pipe.
+For our 300L still our steam stray sits about a 10 inches from the bottom of the still.
+Next, fill the kettle with water up to the steam tray line.
 All of the lavender will now sit on top of this steam tray, the tray will keep the lavender from touching the bottom of the pot and burning.

 Prior to setting up our still I will have cut the variety of lavender I am going to distill.
 For a 60L still I will need about 20-25 lbs of freshly cut lavender.
-To put it in perspective it will take about 2 of the 15 gallon RubberMaid totes filled with fresh cut lavender to fill the rest of our still.
-This is anywhere from 6-12 full lavender plants depending on the variety.
-We cut out lavender short to avoid too much stem and more flower heads.
+For our 300L still I will need 100-120 lbs of lavender.
+20-25 lbs of fresh lavender is anywhere from 6-12 full lavender plants depending on the variety, age, and health of the plant.
+We cut out lavender short to avoid packing in too much stem .
 We also cut our lavender much later in the year when the lavender is overly ripe and fully flowered.
 When the plant is fully flowered is when it has the most amount essential oil.
 We pack the lavender in the kettle of the still on top of the steaming tray trying to avoid pockets of air between the lavender.
 It is ok to pack the still tight, don’t worry about over stuffing the still.
 We fill the lavender all the way to the top of the pot.
-Once we have the pot filled up we put the top of the kettle on and connect the swan neck from the pot to the condenser and turn the heat on under the kettle.
+Once we have the pot filled up we put the lid of the kettle on and connect the swan neck from the pot to the condenser and turn the heat on under the kettle.

 Ok I promise here is where it gets exciting.
 Just like steaming vegetables the whole point of the distilling process now is to boil water and turn the water in the bottom of our kettle from a liquid to a gas (steam) so it can rise and pass through our kettle that is now stuffed with lavender.
 As the steam passes through the lavender the pressure inside the sealed kettle along with the high temperature of the steam causes the bud of the lavender (the calyx) to release its essential oils.